If you are finding this post in January 2019,

 I have had several emails this week with notes on what is on the way, and it seems like I’ll have all the blocks I need to complete the five queens I have committed to do.
 So at this point, I am only looking for finished quilts to be dropped off or sent to Wilmington.

 I am joining the Hobbs Batting Charity program, and I need all the Hobbs batting labels I can get.
 This will get us a discount on batting for use with these quilts, so please save your Hobbs label upc codes and mail them to me.
-You can get Hobbs Batting at Fat Quarter Shop, including all the Tuscany line and also Hobbs at Craftsy including the wonderful Hobbs 80/20 in Black with my links.
+You can get Hobbs Batting at Fat Quarter Shop, including all the Tuscany line.

 How can you contribute to the Carolina Hurricane Quilts Project?
 See the next update on this project HERE.